 Industry super funds

-Industry super funds are ‘profit to member’ organisations.
-This means profits are returned to members, not shareholders.
+Industry super funds are profit-for-member organisations.
+This means profits are for the benefit of members, not shareholders.
 They were originally started by trade unions and employer associations, as a joint enterprise to make sure Australians had money set aside for retirement.

-AustralianSuper is an industry super fund, and is Australia’s largest super fund, with over 2 million members.
-The Fund isn’t linked to any specific industry, which means anyone working in Australia can join, whatever you do for a job.
+AustralianSuper is an industry super fund, and is Australia’s largest super fund, with over 2.71 million members.
+We’re not linked to any specific industry.
+This means anyone working in Australia can join AustralianSuper, whatever you do for a job.

 Retail super funds